 Eighteen month dog

 At eighteen months, most dogs are reliable and ready to work.
 A little fine tuning over the next few months and they’ll be ready to move into mature dog status, working fully alongside a teammate.
 At this point, your main work will be solidifying the bond between you and the dog, then the dog and the stock.
-At this age, your dog will be comfortable going through jump gates, which is an excellent option for feeding away from stock.

 Mature livestock guardian dog